Q. What's the difference between intentional plagiarism and unintentional plagiarism?

 - Copying someone's words or ideas without citing them, in order to pass them off as your own.

-- In other words, cheating.
+- In other words, cheating by using someone's intellectual property.

 Unintentional plagiarism is: